-

 I have wide gamut display with 188% sRGB, 130% AdobeRGB, 133% DCI-P3 volume.
 Uncalibrated looks oversaturated in red colors.
 Calibrated looks, subjectively, OK for me.
 To have properly sRGB standard on wide gamut with Nvidia cards, it is recommend to handle ICM by novideo_srg, instead of using DisplayCAL for loading ICM with sRGB profile on monitor OSD.
 But this brings me to question: What’s the point of having wide gamut monitor and then clamp it to sRGB if I generally use color managed apps like Lightroom and Photoshop?
 Firefox should be colour managed as well.
 Shouldn’t be priority to edit in wider gamut and then soft proof in sRGB if needed?

-This topic was modified 1 week, 3 days ago by
+• This topic was modified 11 months ago by sunakashi.

 Also… sRGB clamped by novideo_srgb looks too desaturated for me.